 Parental leave is a financially vulnerable time for many Australian families, with reduced income and increased expenses.

-If you plan to have more children, structuring your insurance with growth in mind saves hassle and money later.
+If you plan to have more children, structuring your insurance with future growth in mind saves hassle and money later.

 Practical guidance to help new Australian parents protect their growing family.

 The best time to apply for life insurance is during pregnancy or while planning for a family.
 Underwriting takes 2-6 weeks, and the chaos of the newborn period makes it easy to put off.
 Applying before birth ensures cover is active from day one and avoids potential complications if post-natal health issues arise.
-Most Australian insurers will process term life applications during pregnancy without any issues.
+Most Australian insurers will process term life applications during pregnancy without issue.

 If you have existing income protection cover, check how parental leave is treated under your policy.
 Some policies continue to provide cover during parental leave, while others may have specific exclusions or limitations.
 Your term life insurance is unaffected by employment status, but premiums must continue to be paid.
 Contact your insurer before going on leave to confirm your position.